 This instruction is for Developers and others operating in “Developer” Mode.

-If you have signed-up as a Covered Entity and accepted the HIPAAtizer Business Associate Agreement, your forms are automatically HIPAA Compliant.
-To make a form that is in your dashboard HIPAA-Compliant and remove the watermark that appears on forms that are in a Developer’s dashboard, a Covered Entity account must be activated with HIPAAtizer and the forms must be activated from the Covered Entity account.
+To make a form that is in your dashboard HIPAA Compliant and remove the watermark that appears on forms that are in a Developer’s dashboard, a Covered Entity account must be activated with HIPAAtizer and the forms must be activated from the Covered Entity account.

 Screenshot 1.
 Go to Menu > (1) Team, then click on (2) “Covered Entities” and click (3) “Invite User”.